 This creates the key issue for the child: survival.
 The irresolvable dilemma for the child is that the person who should be the provider of safety and care is unsafe and feels dangerous to continued existence.
 Because this dilemma cannot be resolved practically, it is resolved cognitively: by detaching, dissociating, becoming absent, and mentally blocking what is too fearful to take in.
 This internal absence is the child’s way of trying to remove her/himself from continued trauma.

 At the age of 1, the child appears confused and dazed as a result of the stress hormones flooding their body, bringing on the fight, flight or freeze response.
 (For more on fight, flight or freeze and stress hormones, click here).
 By the age of 5, it is common for the disorganised child to have a strategy: reverse the roles of child and parent.
 Ultimately, as a matter of survival, a small child cannot reject the parents upon whom they are dependent, so this inversion, with the child looking after the parent, is a way of maintaining proximity.
-Either the child asserts their parental role with the same punishing aggression they received, or they give the parents the care they would like to have received themselves, an implicit lesson in what they needed all along, at the expense of the child losing their childhood.
+Either the child asserts their parental role with the same punishing aggression they received, or the child gives the parents the care they would like to have received, an implicit lesson in what s/he needed all along, at the expense of the child losing their childhood.

 Secure base: a measure of the child’s sense of security, whether or not s/he can use the parent as a secure base from which to explore the world, knowing the parent will be welcoming on their return